Clauym/Crowfunding_ETL/README.md

 - categories.csv
 - subcategories.csv

+A subfolder called Images containing the squema and the results when we imported the data into the Postgres database.

 ----
 ----
 ### Objective
-For the ETL mini project, we were asked to work in groups of two to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After transforming the data, wew had to create four CSV files and use the CSV file data to create an ERD and a table schema.
-Finally, we needed to upload the CSV file data into a Postgres database.
+For the ETL mini project, we were asked to work in groups of two to practice building an ETL pipeline and different methods to extract and transform the data.
+After transforming the data, we had to create four CSV files and use these to create an ERD and a table schema.
+Finally, we needed to upload the CSV files data into a Postgres database.

 ### Development